Skip to main content Skip to search Skip to search

 "Stea provides a powerful critique of the wide range of pseudoscientific treatments being touted for mental health problems while at the same time offering important lessons about science and psychopathology.
 I strongly recommend this book as essential reading for all, and especially for anyone facing mental health difficulties." —Dr. James Alcock, Professor of Psychology at York University and author of Belief: What it Means to Believe and Why Our Convictions Are So Compelling

-"Mind the Science is a must-needed salve for our society’s obsession with ‘wellness.’
+"Mind the Science is a much-needed salve for our society’s obsession with ‘wellness.’
 Not only does Stea educate us about mental health and science, he deftly uses his vast knowledge and experience as a psychologist to explain why pseudoscience exists, why we fall for it, and how we can avoid it.” —Abby Langer, RD, author of Good Food, Bad Diet: The Habits You Need to Ditch Diet Culture, Lose Weight, and Fix Your Relationship With Food Forever

 "As a public science communicator and clinical psychologist myself, I can say without equivocation that Dr. Stea's Mind the Science should be required reading for anyone with a brain.
 The modern landscape of pseudo-psychology and unlicensed, unethical social media therapizing is a landmine for even the savviest healthcare consumer.
 This book will arm you with the skills you need to sniff out the bullshit and protect yourself from harmful mental health practices.
 There are so many effective, evidence-based approaches available.
 This book will improve your ability to separate fact from fiction and empower you to find help that actually, well, helps." —Dr. Cara Santa Maria, Los Angeles Area Emmy and Knight Foundation award winning journalist and co-author of The Skeptics’ Guide to the Universe: How to Know What’s Really Real in a World Increasingly Full of Fake